 To assess whether the Rif, Mid-Atl and Mara groups are vicariant units, we analyzed the correlation between genetic and geographical distances in pairs of geographically adjacent lineages, using the statistical framework of Hausdorf & Hennig (2020).
 This approach relies on the null hypothesis that the two considered groups of population differentiate along the same IBD gradient.
 Testing this relies on a two-steps approach: firstly, we tested that the within-groups distances of both lineages followed similar regressions (hypothesis H01 of Hausdorf & Hennig, 2020).
 In case this was verified, we then tested whether regressions fitted on between-groups distances only and all within-group distances are similar (hypothesis H02 of Hausdorf & Hennig, 2020).
 A rejection of that hypothesis (i.e. within-groups and between-groups distances do not fit the same regression line) would support a barrier to gene flow between the tested groups.
 However, this test is not appropriate if H01 is not verified.
 In such case, we tested whether between-groups distances follow the same regression as the within-group distances of one of the two lineages (hypothesis H03 of Hausdorf & Hennig 2020).
 A verification of that hypothesis is incompatible with a barrier to gene flow.
 When testing H03, we performed two tests, H031 and H032, in which the within-group distances used for the comparison are respectively those of group 1 and group 2.
 A failure to reject both H031 and H032 would indicate inconclusive results deserving further investigation (Hausdorf & Hennig, 2020).
 In all cases, the significance of the difference between regression lines is assessed using a non-parametric jackknife test, as described in Hausdorf & Hennig (2020).
-We used this approach to test the following combinations of lineages: Rif + Atl-N, Rif + Mid-Atl, Mid-Atl + Mara, Mid-Atl + (S-Atl, O-Gha, S-Bou), Mara + S-Atl.
+We used this approach to test the following combinations of lineages, corresponding to the inland lineages and adjacent coastal lineages: Rif + Atl-N, Rif + Mid-Atl, Mid-Atl + Mara, Mid-Atl + (S-Atl, O-Gha, S-Bou), Mara + S-Atl.

 The case of S-Yah is more complicated to address, because this lineage is represented by a single locality, thus the tests described in the previous section are not applicable.
 Considering the results of previous analyses (cf. Results, Figure 2), we hypothesize that S-Yah is closely related to the Mid-Atl group.
 To test whether S-Yah differentiate within the same IBD gradient as Mid-Atl, we tested whether regressions within (Mid-Atl + S-Yah) and within Mid-Atl alone were similar.
 If this hypothesis is verified, we interpret it as an indication for an absence of barrier to gene flow between Mid-Atl and S-Yah.